 We use customized approaches to develop national and local content for our major capital projects and our ongoing operations.
 Our processes are grounded in lasting partnerships.
-We collaborate with national and local governments, national oil companies, nongovernmental organizations, and development agencies to identify high-impact, sustainable supplier and workforce development opportunities.
-We do this within our own supply chain and our contractors’ supply chains.
-In Indonesia, where we have operated for 90 years and are the country’s largest oil producer, a local business development program we launched in 2001 in East Kalimantan and West Java, has resulted in more than 6,900 contracts awarded to local Indonesian companies, created nearly 52,000 jobs, procured more than $120 million (1.2 trillion rupiah ) in goods and services from LBD partners, and trained more than 4,100 local businesses.
+We collaborate with national and local governments, national oil companies, nongovernmental organizations and development agencies to identify high-impact, sustainable supplier and workforce development opportunities.
+We do this within our own supply chain and within our contractors’ supply chains.
+In Indonesia, our local business development program (LBD), launched in 2001 in East Kalimantan and West Java, has resulted in more than 7,800 contracts with local Indonesian companies, created nearly 52,000 jobs, procured more than $120 million (1.2 trillion rupiah ) in goods and services from LBD partners, and trained more than 4,100 local businesses.

-In 2015, we spent nearly $800 million on goods and services from woman- and minority-owned businesses in the United States and more than $2 billion on goods and services from U.S.-based small businesses.
+In 2016, we spent more than $570 million on goods and services from woman- and minority-owned businesses in the United States and more than $1.8 billion on goods and services from U.S.-based small businesses.

-In Australia, from 2009 to 2014, we created 19,000 jobs, awarded nearly 1,000 contracts to local companies and committed more than $5 billion to Australian goods and services.
+In Australia, from 2009 through 2014, we created 19,000 jobs, awarded nearly 1,000 contracts to local companies, and committed more than $5 billion to Australian goods and services.